MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2017-01-15-impersonating-office-365-users-mimikatz.md

 - Enable and&nbsp;enforce [Azure MFA](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication) for&nbsp;users authenticating from&nbsp;external IP addresses.
 It&nbsp;is&nbsp;very straightforward and&nbsp;effective against many kinds of&nbsp;attacks.
 - Consider implementing [Azure AD conditional access](https://docs.microsoft.com/cs-cz/azure/active-directory/active-directory-conditional-access).
 - Deploy [Microsoft Defender for&nbsp;Identity](https://www.microsoft.com/en-us/cloud-platform/advanced-threat-analytics) to&nbsp;detect malicious replication and&nbsp;other threats to&nbsp;your AD infrastructure.
-- Force a&nbsp;password change on the&nbsp;*AZUREADSSOACC* account by&nbsp;<del>re-deploying Azure AD Connect SSO</del> [running the&nbsp;Update-AzureSSOForest cmdlet](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-sso-faq#how-can-i-roll-over-the-kerberos-decryption-key-of-the-azureadssoacc-computer-account) after&nbsp;a&nbsp;highly privileged employee leaves the&nbsp;company and/or on a&nbsp;regular basis.
+- Force a&nbsp;password change on the&nbsp;*AZUREADSSOACC$* account by&nbsp;<del>re-deploying Azure AD Connect SSO</del> [running the&nbsp;Update-AzureSSOForest cmdlet](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-sso-faq#how-can-i-roll-over-the-kerberos-decryption-key-of-the-azureadssoacc-computer-account) after&nbsp;a&nbsp;highly privileged employee leaves the&nbsp;company and/or on a&nbsp;regular basis.
 This&nbsp;should be&nbsp;done together with&nbsp;resetting the&nbsp;password of&nbsp;*krbtgt* and&nbsp;other sensitive accounts.

 ## Conclusion